Let’s say you’re crushing it at work and you finally have enough cash on hand to pay off your auto loan in full.

 Paying off your car loan early can actually decrease your credit score by a few points.

-See, having an active loan can potentially stretch your length of credit history, diversify your credit mix, and demonstrate strong payment habits.
+See, having an active car loan can potentially stretch your length of credit history, diversify your credit mix, and demonstrate strong payment habits.
 Those factors combined make up 60% of your credit score.

 When you close your account, it still looks good on your credit report for 10 years — but you miss out on the opportunity to keep building credit.